quickthyme/qloop-demo/README.md

 #### Of particular interest

-- You might notice that none of the application entities have any sort of "hard" dependency on QLoop.
-Only those objects to which any loop construct is bound (e.g. the view controller, its injector, and its tests) need to import it.
+- The view controller in this example is using an observer pattern.
+Here, we've placed an empty loop in the view and added just the code that renders/updates the view whenever input is received through either the `onChange(_:)` and/or `onError(_:)` events.

+- You are not limited to using only one loop in this manner.
+An entity can have as many loops as it needs for a variety of purposes.

-- This is a very important aspect to QLoop's design, and why you should not attempt to create subclasses of loops, segments, or anchors.
+- You should not attempt to create subclasses of loops, segments, or anchors.
 Instead, you should try and implement your operations generically, independent of each other.
-Then have your `injector` or `delegate` compositionally attach the operations to loop segments when creating a path.
+Then have your `injector`, `delegate`, `factory`, or whatever attach the operations to segments when they're needed.

+- At the start of our tests, after loading the view from the storyboard, we call `destroy()` in order to return the loop to its natural, empty state.

-- The separation of the loop from its path is important to note here.
-One of QLoop's testing strengths stems from this feature, as it provides its own sort of "natural" mocking mechanism.
-Because we use observer pattern here, we can safely assign values to the inactive loop anchors, (without having to make asynchronous calls), and then just verify the reactions.
+- The separation of the loop from its path allows us to safely invoke its `input` and `output` however we wish.
+We can use synchronous unit testing techniques to verify our code's reactions.

-- After loading the view from the storyboard in the test, we call `destroy()` in order to return it to its natural state by removing all bound path segments.

 <br />